JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 Both unresolved and slightly extended \hii region candidates in the JWST data exhibit excess in F480M data.
 We attribute this to the radiation leaking from the UC\hii region and heating up the surrounding dust, thus revealing it in our infrared observations.

 Despite the numerous multiwavelength and multiscale investigations of Sgr B2 cloud, there are still new forming stars being discovered, including massive ones.
-The high density appears to obscure some of the recent star formation.
-Thus, we are still likely underestimating the star formation rate in the region and possibly the whole CMZ.
+Thus, it is likely that the star formation rate in the region \citep{ginsburg_distributed_2018, budaiev_protostellar_2024} and possibly the whole CMZ \citep[see][]{henshaw_star_2022} is underestimated.